 - Medication: If you take any medicine that makes you drowsy, make sure to meditate before taking it.

-– Open the windows: Let some fresh air in your room before meditating.
+- Open the windows: Let some fresh air in your room before meditating.
 This will also help clear away any bad smells that might have resulted from some burned food, your pet peeing on the carpet or just the room being stuffy.
 If it’s too noisy outside, make sure to close the windows before meditating or just wear ear plugs.

 - Adjust the room temperature: You want to be in a room that will be comfortable for the duration of your meditation.
 If the room is too cold or too hot, it will make it harder to concentrate.

 - Drink water: Make sure you keep your body hydrated.
 If needed, have a glass of water or a water bottle next to you when you meditate.
 This way if you get thirsty all you have to do is reach out and drink from it.

 additional meditation tips and tricks